 Whitecap utilizes Emergency Response Plans to document incident details and response actions taken to respond.
-Following the incident, the final report can be exported or printed for review during the debrief.
+The Emergency Response Plans are available in hard copy and electronic format.
+Whitecap also utilizing the H2CommandCentre software program to communicate and document actions that taking as part of the response.
+Following the incident, the final report can be exported or printed for review during the debrief and for audit purposes.